Srinivas Group of Institutions

-Srinivas Group of Institutions, formerly Srinivas Group of Colleges, runs educational institutes in and around Mangalore, Karnataka, India.
+Srinivas Group of Institutions, formerly Srinivas Group of Colleges, runs educational institutes in and around Mangaluru, Karnataka, India.

 The Colleges are managed by A. Shama Rao Foundation, which is an Educational and Public Charitable Registered Trust.
-It was founded by Raghavendra Rao.
-The group offers higher education in the field of Hotel management, Physiotheraphy, Nursing, Engineering etc. It also runs the Srinivas University.
+It was founded by Raghavendra Rao, an auditor by profession.
+The group offers multidisciplinary higher education through Srinivas University.

 Hotel Management

 Srinivas College' of Hotel Management was established in 1988.

 It is one of the oldest institutes offering hotel management courses in India and is affiliated with Mangalore University leading to B.H.M.
 The college is located in Pandeshwar, Mangalore.

 Physiotherapy

 Srinivas College of physiotherapy and Research Centre, Mangalore, started BPT in December 1993 in the cosmopolitan city of Mangalore, Karnataka.